 Section 1.
 This Post recognizes a Sons of The American Legion Organization known

-as the Sons of the American Legion Squadron Nathaniel Adams Blanchard Post No. 1040, The
+as the Sons of the American Legion Squadron Blanchard-Currey Post No. 1040, The

 American Legion, Department of New York.

 Section 2.
 Membership in the Sons of The American Legion shall be governed by